-Dispatchable transactions were a valuable tool for market participants when implemented.
+Dispatchable transactions were a valuable tool for market participants when implemented because of limits on transparency and lead time, but are no longer required.
 The transparency of real-time LMPs and the reduction of the required notification period from 60 minutes to 20 minutes have eliminated the value that dispatchable transactions once provided market participants, but the risk to other market participants is substantial, as they are subject to paying the resultant operating reserve credits.

 Dispatchable transactions now serve only as a potential mechanism for receiving operating reserve credits.
 Dispatchable transactions are made whole through the payment of balancing operating reserve credits when the hourly integrated LMP does not meet the specified minimum price offer in the hours when the transaction was active.
 There have been no balancing operating reserve credits paid to dispatchable transactions since July, 2011.
-The reasons for the reduction in these balancing operating reserve credits were active monitoring by the MMU and that no dispatchable schedules were submitted in the first three months of 2014.
+The reasons for the reduction in these balancing operating reserve credits were active monitoring by the MMU and that no dispatchable schedules were submitted in the first six months of 2014.